WARP-LAB/WARP-GUIDES-WEBPACK/04-html-and-cache/readme.md

 * either via  `webpacktest-xxx.test(:80)` where `public/index.html` in public dir was served by *nginx*
 *  or `localhost:4000` where `public/index.html` was served by webpack DevServer by specifying content base.

-That introduced issues when building for development or testing tiers as we needed to go into the `public/index.html` and add or remove port number to the assets URIs.
+That introduced issues when building for development (utilising webpack-dev-server) or testing tiers as we needed to go into the `public/index.html` and add or remove port number to the assets URIs.
 See notes in `webpacktest-devserver` guide stage.

 However - we can build/generate `public/index.html` using webpack on the fly (note: *building* differs from *serving*, mkay).

 And it is not only about development.
 Such generated `index.html` file really can be also used in staging and production tiers.
-Moreover the generated file can be actually some another template file (pug, blade...) that is then read by serverside app before dynamically serving it to the client.
+Moreover the generated file can be actually some serverside template engine file that is then read by serverside app before dynamically serving it to the client.

 ## Install